-First, a note on the “Perennialist Catholic” label: I no longer feel comfortable with any label.
+A note on the “Perennialist Catholic” label: I no longer feel comfortable with any label.
 I am sure you have felt that way too.
 We are all beyond labels, although we sometimes choose to use them.
-“Perennialist Catholic” is the last label I felt comfortable with, so I have left it.
+“Perennialist Catholic” is the last label I felt comfortable with, and, even in its imperfect state, gives a bit more of an orientation than the word “teacher” would all by itself.

 I have been “studying” (what a sterile word for what can be such a transformational discipline!) religion since 1997, when I took the world’s greatest World Religions class from Mr. Steve Antil at Saint Joseph Central High School in Pittsfield, Massachusetts.
 Mr. Antil was (is) a practicing Catholic who had lived and practiced yoga in a Sikh ashram, had gone on intense Zen Buddhist retreats, and had ongoing dialogues and friendships with Trappist monks at a nearby monastery.
 More importantly, he had a family and a daily spiritual practice involving meditation, mindful walking, running, chanting the psalms, chopping wood, and carrying water.
 He is a spiritual descendent of Thomas Merton, Thomas Keating, and Basil Pennington, and his ability to speak to people of all walks of life almost landed him on the speaker circuit with Ram Dass and others.
 I and many others are grateful that he chose a different path instead.
 He became a scientist in addition to a spiritual teacher, and this lent even more credibility to his voice in the post-post-modern world.
 His ability to speak to people where they are at, to offer them a vision of a relationship with God (or with their highest selves), to show them the possibility of finding an authentic path both within and outside our society, has been a gift to so many.